What's the difference between MIL-STD-810G and MIL-STD-810H? [PDFs]

 MIL-STD is just an acronym for military standard.

-If a product is MIL-STD-certified, that product is compliant with certain requirements and standardization objectives set by the DoD.
+If a product is MIL-STD-certified or MIL-STD-compliant, that product is compliant with certain requirements and standardization objectives set forth by the DoD.

-According to the DoD, the primary purpose of military standards is to ensure the interoperability and commonality of products and equipment used in military-related applications.
+According to the DoD, the purpose of military standards is to ensure the interoperability and commonality of products and equipment used in military applications.

-In a nutshell, by establishing equipment consistency and compatibility, these standards safeguard against equipment incongruity, inefficiency, ineffectiveness and failure in the field.
+In a nutshell, by establishing equipment consistency and compatibility, these standards safeguard against equipment incongruity, inefficiency, ineffectiveness, and worst-case scenario, failure in the field.

-MIL-STD-certified products are usually designed to survive in extreme environmental conditions as well.
-This specific process is known as ruggedization, which means to “strengthen for better resistance to wear, stress and abuse,” according to Merriam-Webster.
+MIL-STD-certified products are usually designed to survive in extreme environmental conditions.
+This process is known as usually referred to as environmental stress testing, compliance testing, or ruggedization, which means to “strengthen for better resistance to wear, stress, and abuse,” according to Merriam-Webster.

-Military standards are a vital part of product development for companies that sell equipment to the branches of the military, which need to ensure that equipment can sustain and continue functioning properly despite environmental risks and potential damage.
+Military standards are a vital part of product development for companies that sell equipment to the military, which needs to ensure that such equipment can sustain and continue operating properly in the face of extreme environments that could cause damage or malfunction.

 Photo: One of the tests that a MIL-STD-810-certified rugged server may undergo is the explosive atmosphere test, which assesses whether the system can operate in a fuel-air atmosphere without causing an explosion.